-Well, we do play for the others in concerts, in classes, etc, but first and foremost, I think we play for ourselves.
+Well, we play for the others in concerts, in classes, etc, but first and foremost, we play for ourselves.
 What do you think?

-Since our species are mainly tribal in nature, we exert satisfaction from all kinds of external approval, such performing and thus, performing for the others is considered a main component of our human predispositions.
-Remember that, in a way, we do constantly perform in our everyday lives; we speak in groups, we care of how we look, we carefully utter our thoughts, and so on and so forth; all this belongs to the performing categorization.
-Thus “performing” ,somehow, should benefit us, otherwise we wouldn’t do it.
+Since our species are mainly tribal in nature, we exert satisfaction from all kinds of external approval, such as when performing, and thus, performing for the others is considered a main component of our human predispositions.
+Remember that, in a way, we do constantly perform in our everyday lives; we speak in gatherings, we care of how we look, we carefully utter our thoughts, and so on and so forth; all this belongs to the performing categorization.
+Thus, somehow, “performing” should benefit us, otherwise we wouldn’t do it.

-Coming to music and piano, even though you might argue that you play chiefly for your own well-being, or “for yourself” as we normally say, ultimately, you mainly play for some different sets of ears.
-However, playing for others makes us happy and content, and since this gives us some sort of gratification that means we play also for ourselves.
+Coming to music and piano, even though you might argue that you play chiefly for your own well-being, or “for myself” as we normally say, ultimately, you mainly play for some different sets of ears.
+Playing for others makes us happy and content, and since this gives us some sort of gratification that means we also play for ourselves.

-And then, there’s this other thing; why do we play for the others, even if we know that we walk a tightrope, performing music that can sabotage our musical standing if we didn’t deliver it properly?
+And then there’s this other thing; why do we play for the others, even if we know that we walk a tightrope, performing music that can sabotage our musical standing if we didn’t deliver it properly?
 Why we subject ourselves to the tyranny of stress and tachycardia?
 Do we really do this for our own benefit?
-Well, fortunately my incapable mind didn’t have to answer this question; a bigger, more robust mind, did it for me, however: The German philosopher Emmanuel Kant.
+Well, fortunately my incapable mind didn’t have to answer this question; a bigger, more robust mind, luckyly did it for me: The German philosopher Emmanuel Kant.

 Copyright (c) 31-05-2019 by Nikolaos Kokkinis